 Recommendation systems are being used by a multitude of industries in order to provide customers with a wider variety of options when purchasing or making an enquiry.
 The AI component understands which types of products are liked by users and can then make relevant suggestions to a new person on the site.
-The technique is seen in both residential and commercial arenas with companies such as Green & Company (and now even our own company, Free Office Finder, as seen towards the bottom of our results page) already implementing the recommendation system.
+The technique is seen in both residential and commercial arenas with many companies including Free Office Finder already implementing the recommendation system (as seen towards the bottom of our results page).

 3. Virtual Assistants

 Further to the above system, making the property search experience even more seamless, recent AI programs like Apartment Ocean are providing real estate websites with chatbots that assist potential clients in their search for a property.
 The user can now ask an automated bot specific questions and receive answers on how to progress their search in a conversation initiated by the program, which is one that a real estate agent would usually have with potential clients.
 Acting as a virtual assistant and currently being implemented by team messaging app Slack, Apartment Ocean then converts this opening encounter into useful data that can be used to optimise future interactions with clients.

 4. Data Analysis